A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Deep Generative Models in Different Areas of Transportation Research

 \subsubsection{Missing Data Imputation}

 The missing data imputation in transportation aims to reconstruct original data $X$ from missing or corrupted data $\hat{X}$ with conditional information $\phi$ such as known historical data, geometry configuration, and external factors ($\hat{X} = f(X,\phi)$).
 This process inherently involves data generation, as it creates new values to fill gaps in existing datasets, thereby enhancing the volume and quality of data available for analysis.
 In traditional imputation methods, missing data is often challenging to reconstruct due to the complex spatio-temporal dependencies in traffic data, which limit the accuracy and robustness of simple statistical methods.
 In recent years, DGMs have become powerful tools for handling the complexities of traffic data imputation.
 Their ability to model the underlying distribution of traffic data enables them to generate realistic and accurate reconstructions of missing entries across various scenarios.
 DGMs can also integrate a wide range of conditional information, including the spatio-temporal dependencies of traffic data, to enhance imputation performance \citep{zhang2024spatial,cai2023spatial,yang2021st,zhang2021missing,peng2023generative,shin2023missing,duan2024traffic,chen2022mtsvae}.
 Traditionally, missing data has been categorized into three types: Missing Completely at Random (MCAR), Missing at Random (MAR), and Missing Not at Random (MNAR) \citep{lin2020missing,hasan2021missing}.
 However, the unique spatio-temporal characteristics of traffic data require a reevaluation of these categories.
 To address this, \cite{chan2023missing} proposed a new classification specifically for transportation research, dividing missing data into Fiber Missing Data, Block Missing Data, and Random Missing Data.
-In this paper, we adopt this updated categorization to better address the specific challenges of traffic data imputation.
+In this paper, we adopt this updated categorization to better address the specific challenges of traffic data imputation. {Table~\ref{tab:summary_data_imputation} summarizes recent studies and classifies them according to missing type, imputation task, model, dataset, missing rate, and evaluation metrics.}

 \paragraph{Fiber Missing Data}